directus/directus/docs/guides/headless-cms/build-static-website/next-13.md

 ```

 Go to `http://localhost:3000/about`, replacing `about` with any of your item slugs.
 Using the Directus JavaScript SDK,
-the single item with that slug is retrieved, and the page should show your data. `readOne()` only checks against your
+the single item with that slug is retrieved, and the page should show your data. `readItem()` allows you to specify the
-`slug` Primary ID Field.
+`slug` or Primary ID Field.

 _Note that we check if a returned value exists, and return a 404 if not.
 Please also note that
 [`dangerouslySetInnerHTML` should only be used for trusted content](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml)._